sihyunjeon/generators-cmsdaslpc2024/_episodes/01-introduction.md

 - "MadGraph is a widely used tool to generate matrix-element predictions for the hard scatter for SM and BSM processes."
 ---

-# What's the fuzz about Monte Carlo?
+# Introduction and first steps

-Samples of simulated events are essential in high energy physics Processes at vastly different energy regimes are involved, from hard scattering to parton showering Luckily, this factorizes!
+Samples of simulated events originating from certain processes are essential in high energy physics.
+Processes at vastly different energy regimes are involved, from the hard scattering process to hadronization and parton showering.
+Luckily, these different processes factorize!
 Although the hard and soft process are distinct, they are connected by an evolutionary Markov process that leads to parton showering.
 The partons produced in this process eventually participate in the hadron formation (hadronization) where color singlet states are formed.
 Monte Carlo techniques can be used for simulating the Markov process, efficient integration of the high dimensional hard scatter problem, and the hadronization models.